kadhirvelm/resync-games/README.md

 ### Getting Started
 1. Clone the repository
-2. Install dependencies: `yarn install`
+2. Install dependencies: `bun install`
 3. Copy `.env.example` to `.env` and fill in the required variables
-4. Start the development environment: `yarn docker`
+4. Start the development environment: `bun dev` -> this will turn on docker for the DB, then turn on the BE and FE via turbo (tui)
-5. Start the development servers:
-   * Frontend: `yarn dev frontend`
-   * Backend: `yarn dev backend`

 ### Build & Deployment
 * Frontend is deployed to Vercel
 * Backend is deployed to AWS EC2
 * Database is hosted on Neon (PostgreSQL)

-The repo uses Yarn PnP (4.9.1) for its package management (which in turn allows us to use docker-compose for local development) and Turborepo for its build system.
-We're aiming for a [zero-installs](https://yarnpkg.com/features/caching) setup, though we've got a few more steps to go.
+The repo uses bun for its package management and Turborepo for its build system.

 ### VSCode Extensions
 Recommended extensions for development: